 - If nits or lice are found: - □ Your daughter will be isolated until a full treatment can be done at a cost to you of upwards of \$250.00 depending on length of time needed to comb her out after the treatment. □ Follow up treatment for girls with especially long or thick hair, or especially heavily infested with nits and/or live bugs will have their treatments contracted out at \$50.00 per hour (for two nurses to nitpick) over the course of seven to eight days at a cost billed to you of \$500.00 plus. □ Girls with especially long or thick hair could require a short hair cut as well if lice or nits are found with a cost saving to you for treatments after the haircut. □ All clothing and bedding will need to be dried by the parent(s) who are present before anything can be moved into the cabin or tent.
-We will allow families to use our industrial dryer, but they will need to stay and - ☐ Or, parents may return home with their camper and return when she is lice and nit free. - Girls arriving on the bus or via airplane should be especially well checked and treated by their families before arrival. - The above procedure should not be a substitute for the work a family does regarding lice prior to arrival. - For girls flying through NYC The Lice Treatment Center can arrange to check and treat girls you can call them directly 203-993-0310 or 888-LICE-AWAY.
+We will - □ Or, parents may return home with their camper and return when she is lice and nit free.